Swift banner Italian site U.S. site U.K. site

-Swift-XRT enhanced ground positions
+Swift-XRT Ground positions

 Introduction

-The positions determined by the XRT can be improved in both accuracy and precision by using the UVOT to accurately determine the spacecraft pointing.
-The sky co-ordinates of standard XRT data are subject to a systematic error of 3.5" (90% confidence).
-By matching the UVOT field of view with the USNO-B1 catalogue and using the known mapping between the UVOT detector and the XRT detector, we can correct the XRT sky co-ordinates, reducing the systematic error component to 1.4".
+This is the best position we can produce.
+By matching the stars seen by with the USNO-B1 catalogue and using the known mapping between the UVOT detector and the XRT detector, we can correct the astrometric reference of the XRT, reducing the absolute systematic error on the position to 1.4′′.
 Using this technique, we obtain positions for 90% of Swift-detected GRBs with the present operational setup.
-The 90% confidence error radius is <2" for 90% of these.
+The 90% confidence error radius is <2′′ for 90% of these.
+See Goad et al. (2007, A&A, 476, 1401) and Evans et al. (2009, MNRAS, 2009, 397, 1177) for full details.

 Usage